dovetail-genomics/chicago/README.md

 0. Prepare restriction enzyme-specific data files (if you are not using HindIII)

+If you are using HindIII, all the required files are available as a tarball archive at the following location: https://www.dropbox.com/s/4nws1b3yqkfvwjd/HindIII_files.tar.gz?dl=0 (it's 221Mb so probably a bit too large for bitbucket)

-You will need the following
+You will need the following files:

+- A restriction fragment map (